FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 Actions allow to define executable workflows in NOMAD.
-They provide an alternative to entry normalize methods and are well-suited for setting up long-running workflows, like running training and inferring ML models, or workflows that need to be triggered at regular time intervals.
+They provide an alternative to entry normalize methods and are well-suited for setting up long-running workflows, like running training and inferring ML models, or workflows that need to interact with external APIs.
 Dedicated workers can be configured to manage workflows, allowing targeted allocation of resources like GPUs for specific tasks.